jagodki/Offline-MapMatching/README.md

 <img src="screenshots/download_3.png" height="150">

 ## Usage
-Just fill in all entries in the plugin and click the start button.
-The tool provides an explanation for each entry directly in the dialog.
-The plugin will not run correctly, if at least one entry is not filled.
-During the processing the dialog will be deactived until the processing finished.
+- just fill in all entries in the plugin and click the start button
+- the tool provides an explanation for each entry directly in the dialog
+- the plugin will not run correctly, if at least one entry is not filled
+- during the processing the dialog will be deactived until the processing finished
-Information about the current processing step will be written to the QGIS-log and displayed above the progressbar.
-Further information, e.g. detailed information about the algorithm, can be found under the next captions.
+- information about the current processing step will be written to the QGIS-log and displayed above the progressbar
+- further information, e.g. detailed information about the algorithm, can be found under the next captions

 ## Hints for usage
 - the progress of the computation will be displayed with a progressbar (starts from zero for every computation step)